Olipudase alfa: Society and culture

 Olipudase alfa is the international nonproprietary name (INN).

 Legal status

 Olipudase alfa was approved for medical use in Japan in March 2022.

-On 19 May 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Xenpozyme, intended for the treatment of non-central nervous system (CNS) manifestations of acid sphingomyelinase deficiency (ASMD) type A/B or type B. Xenpozyme was reviewed under the accelerated assessment program of the European Medicines Agency (EMA).
+In May 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Xenpozyme, intended for the treatment of non-central nervous system (CNS) manifestations of acid sphingomyelinase deficiency type A/B or type B. Xenpozyme was reviewed under the accelerated assessment program of the European Medicines Agency (EMA).
 The applicant for this medicinal product is Genzyme Europe BV.
 Olipudase alfa was approved for medical use in the European Union in June 2022.